 The third option was going macrobiotic.
 Basically, this meant eating all I want to, but only from those foods which are natural to the environment here.
 In other words, no artificial stuff.
 This has a lot of the health benefits of the previously mentioned routes, but has the disadvantage of being fairly strict, since all-natural stuff is hard to find cheaply in the city.

-After a lot of thought, I decided to go with CR, mostly because of the long term health benefits.
+After a lot of thought, I decided to go with CR and the best weight loss pills that I found through extensive research, mostly because of the long term health benefits.
 The diet would be high nutrition, low calorie, so I could eat all the salad and vegetables I wanted.
 Heck, I could even kept a more-protein based diet going, since I could eat more food if I cut out the high-calorie starchy carbs anyway.

 Now, one thing I know is that there’s almost nothing quite as hard as eating a lot of food then suddenly restricting your intake.
 This is a recipe for disaster, since your body will be crying out for food and you’ll be having hunger pangs for weeks before getting used to the new diet.
 Instead what I decided to do is after the feast, fast for a few days.
 Originally, I had intended to do a lemon cleanse.
 After all, this fast required an almost two week commitment, so it could ensure my victory in the weight loss competition (I’ll admit it: I’m losing weight for financial gain!), plus it would clean my insides rather nicely.
 But, going this route had some unforeseen side effects.
 I’ll discuss these in a bit.